An Optimized Divide-and-Conquer Algorithm for the Closest-Pair Problem in the Planar Case: The divide-and-conquer algorithm in the plane

 \section{The divide-and-conquer algorithm in the plane}

-The following algorithm for solving the planar version of the Closest-Pair problem was first presented by \cite{Bentley:1976}.
+The following algorithm for solving the planar version of the Closest-Pair problem was first presented by Bentley and Shamos~\cite{4}.

 Let $P$ be a set of $n\geq2$ points in the XY-plane.
-The closest pair in $P$ can be found in $O(n~lg~n)$ time using the \emph{divide-and-conquer} algorithm shown in Figure \ref{fig:pscode1}.
+The closest pair in $P$ can be found in $O(n~lg~n)$ time using the \emph{divide-and-conquer} algorithm shown in Figure~\ref{fig:pscode1}.

-Since we are splitting a set of $n$ points in two sets of $n/2$ points each, the recurrence relation describing the running time of the $\proc{Closest-Pair}$ algorithm is $T(n) = 2T(n/2) + f(n)$, where $f(n)$ is the running time for finding the distance $d_{LR}$ in step 4.
+Since we are splitting a set of $n$ points in two sets of $n/2$ points each, the recurrence relation describing the running time of the Closest-Pair algorithm is $T(n) = 2T(n/2) + f(n)$, where $f(n)$ is the running time for finding the distance $d_{LR}$ in step 4.

 At first sight it seems that something of the order of $n^2/4$ distance comparisons will be required to compute $d_{LR}$.
-However, \cite{Bentley:1976} noted that the knowledge of both distances $d_L$ and $d_R$ induces a sparsity condition over the set $P$.
+However, Bentley and Shamos~\cite{4} noted that the knowledge of both distances $d_L$ and $d_R$ induces a sparsity condition over the set $P$.

 Let $\delta = min(d_{L},d_{R})$ and consider the vertical slab of width $2\delta$ centered at line \textbf{\textit{l}}.
 If there is any pair in $P$ closer than $\delta$, both points of the pair must lie on opposite sides within the slab.
-Also, because the minimum separation distance of points on either side of \textbf{\textit{l}} is $\delta$, any square region of the slab, with side $2\delta$, ``can contain at most a constant number \textbf{c} of points''~\citep{Bentley:1976}, depending on the used metric\footnote{In the original article, \cite{Bentley:1976}, used the Minkowski distance $d_\infty$ and obtained the value $\textbf{c}=12$.}.
+Also, because the minimum separation distance of points on either side of \textbf{\textit{l}} is $\delta$, any square region of the slab, with side $2\delta$, ``can contain at most a constant number \textbf{c} of points''~\cite{4}, depending on the used metric\footnote{In the original article, Bentley and Shamos~\cite{4} used the Minkowski distance $d_\infty$ and obtained the value $\textbf{c}=12$.}.

 As a consequence of this sparsity condition, if the points in $P$ are presorted by y-coordinate, the computation of $d_{LR}$ can be done in linear time.
 Therefore, we obtain the recurrence relation $T(n) = 2T(n/2) + O(n)$, giving an $O(n~lg~n)$ asymptotically optimal algorithm.